maxwellk24/ECE445_Notebook/Max/README.md

 I did some testing with the actual boards to check traces and ensure we have proper continuity between all nets and pads.
 Otherwise I did not do much work this week.
 Other classes and developments in my job hunt have needed my attention.
 Further parts orders and testing will be done soon as I can.

+# 03/25/2024

+Other parts orders put in, should arrive next week.
+More board tsting shows everything is working well.
+I'm currently waiting for the rest of the hardware in order to continue my responsibilities.
+Ben has let me know for the moment that software should be ok for now so I'm not needed elsewhere.

+Tracker PCB work has started, will be ready for 4th round next week.

+SMD parts from TA were in the friday of this week.
+Solder work to get them on will be done this weekend.